tripplyons/find-twitter-accounts/README.md

-# find-twitter-accounts
+# Find Twitter Accounts
-Finds twitter accounts and classifies them using a BERT model
+Scrapes Twitter accounts and classifies their profiles using a BERT model

 ## Installation